Contributors Dropdown icon

 Data Engineer at Funnel.
 Passionate about data, and enabling companies to become more data-driven.

 Hey there, marketer!
-You have probably heard of Funnel, or even better, you are using it.
+You have probably heard of Funnel, or even better, you are using it for all your marketing data.
 If so, you already know that getting an overview of all your data across platforms has never been easier.

-But what about your BI & Analytics Team?
+But what about your Business Intelligence (BI) & Analytics Team?
 Are they able to consolidate all their data into a single source of truth in an automated way, or are they spending a lot of time on manual processes which are not only costly but also error-prone?
-This is where marketing data warehouses come in.
+This is where a marketing data warehouse comes in.

 How to take that next step towards data maturity